Tuesday, October 22, 2013

 The right's most cogent counter to the (largely legitimate) charge of regressive taxation from the left is something like the Fair Tax, which would effectively pre-refund all American families the estimated standard amount of sales-taxed income, such that those who are not taxed on income now likely won't pay more under a sales tax scheme.

 And that, ladies and gentlemen, is where we wander unexpectedly into far left socialist territory.

 Put another way, when robots build cars, we need a few engineers to build and plan robots rather than several dozen assembly-line workers.
-Multiply that across the entire economy and you see breakdown in the possibility of broad employment, as comparatively fewer people can even become engineers, should they even want to.
+Multiply that across the entire economy and you see a breakdown in the possibility of broad employment, as comparatively fewer people could ever become engineers, should they even want to.

 The single biggest trend in charitable outreach today is the Unconditional Cash Transfer (UCT), which is a euphemism for handing out cash to the poor.
 Simply giving poor people money with no strings attached is not only more efficient than current charitable bureaucracies, but has proven more effective at lifting families out of poverty.
 Better than building roads.
 Better than church missions.
 Better than anything else.

 Conditional Cash Transfers (CCTs) -- wherein a charity might give a poor Kenyan mother a stipend for every month her child attends a free school, or makes regular free clinic visits -- are the second-most effective overall, and most directly effective when the poor in question are suffering from multiple causes of poverty (illness, lack of education, lack of employment).